63°F

 At the heart of the massive disruption is CrowdStrike, a cybersecurity firm that provides software to scores of companies worldwide.
 The company says the problem occurred when it deployed a faulty update to computers running Microsoft Windows, and that the issue behind the outage was not a security incident or cyberattack.

-The Biden administration said the White House is in regular contact with CrowdStrike officials and that it is in contact with federal agencies assessing the event’s impact.
+The Biden administration said the White House is in regular contact with CrowdStrike officials and that it was working with federal agencies to assess the event’s impact.

 Airport disruptions

-Harry Reid International Airport was still seeing long lines Friday morning as major airlines dealt with the tech outage.
+Harry Reid International Airport saw long lines Friday morning as major airlines dealt with the tech outage.

-That didn’t take the sting out of the outages at Reid airport.
+Data from flight tracking website FlightAware showed the airport fared better than many others worldwide, but that didn’t take the sting out of the outages at Reid.
 Travelers slept on the floor with their luggage nearby and waited in long lines.

 Sylvia Wood, who had come from Richmond for the NAACP’s 115th National Convention and booked a flight for 10 p.m.
 Thursday so she could gamble, said she had gotten on her Spirit flight but had been told to get off, initially because of a smell on the plane.